ionic-team/ionic-io-docs/services/analytics/auto.md

   <body ng-app="myApp" ion-track-auto>
 ```

 This will automatically detect taps and clicks and send them to the server.
-Note: this is currently
+Note: This is currently
 required for heatmap support.

 ## Simple event directives